In the lush Luye Valley, young Lin puzzled over his steaming cup. "Sifu, how does this oolong tea capture such honey-sweet notes?"

 "Indeed," chuckled Lao Cha, "and with their tiny bites, they gift us a sweetness that no human hands could craft."

 Red Oolong is a type of heavily oxidized and moderately roasted oolong tea.
-Taiwanese farmers initially developed it, and the Wu family farm perfected the techniques of this unique craft rea.
+Taiwanese farmers initially developed it, and the Wu family farm perfected the techniques of this unique craft tea.
 Their Bug-Bitten Red Oolong Tea has been winning the highest award at the iTQi Competition in Belgium consecutively since 2017.
 Just one sip — and you'll know why.

-While it's most common for tea enthusiasts to prepare oolong Gong Fu style, Luye Red Oolong is exceptionally lovely when you cold-brew it.
+While it's most common for tea enthusiasts to prepare oolong teas Gong Fu style, Luye Red Oolong is exceptionally lovely when you cold-brew it.
 In fact, the locals of Luye developed the perfect cold-brewing technique since they frequently bring this tea with them to the area's numerous hot springs.

 - Place of Origin: Luye Village, Taitung County, Taiwan

-- Harvest Date: February, 2024
+- Harvest Date: April 2025

 - Picking Standard: One bud and two leaves